yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

  depanimageDeployment_Wizard_EDG_Provisioned-myDataGrid-2-SyncRep.jpgtengahimage/attachment_files/xap97net/Deployment_Wizard_EDG_Provisioned-myDataGrid-2-SyncRep.jpgbelakangimage

 Depending on the type of deployment you performed, you should see that either two spaces (two replicated Data Grid instances) or four spaces (two Data Grid partitions with one backup each) were provisioned to the host running the Grid Service Containers.
-5. **If this is not the first topology** you are deploying, and you are already familiar with the client application, skip to [Running Client, Testing Notifications and Verifying Topologies|#running].
+5. **If this is not the first topology** you are deploying, and you are already familiar with the client application, skip to depanlinkRunning Client, Testing Notifications and Verifying Topologiestengahlink#runningbelakanglink.

 {% infosign %} You deployed the the Data Grid using the Management Center and its Deployment Wizard.
 An alternative way deploying a single space instance can be done by using the `SpaceInstance` command.